MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 = Development of a Small Object Memory Allocator

-Below the implementation of the small memory allocator is described.
-The allocator makes use of three other separate allocators each specialized for different tasks.
+Below, the implementation of the proposed small memory allocator is described.
+The allocator makes use of three other separate sub-allocators each specialized for different tasks.
 The three allocators are as follows:
 1. A bin allocator for small objects.
 2. A free list allocator for medium objects.
 3. A page allocator for large objects.